SarahMMMLi/QutritClifford/README.md

 ## Notations
 We use a few abbreviations to simplify the discussions, as summarized below.

-- WTS is short for 'Want To Show'
+- WTS is short for 'Want To Show'.
-- LHS is short for 'Lefthand Side'
+- LHS is short for 'Lefthand Side'.
-- RHS is short for 'Righthand Side'
+- RHS is short for 'Righthand Side'.
+- Let R be a relation.
+R.LHS means the lefthand side of R. R.RHS means the righthand side of R.
-- Proof cont. is short for 'Proof Continued'
+- Proof cont. is short for 'Proof Continued'.

+## Conventions
+On each page of the proof, there are three sections.

+- The top section contains all the rules used to reduce a relation.
+- The middle section states the lemma for a relation reduction.
+- The bottom section contains the proof.
+- In the technical proof,
+  - we use a square box to highlight the local circuit where we apply the rewrite rules.
+  - we use an equation with rewrite rules on top of or beneath it to indicate that these rules are applied at this step.